-Hate crimes have occurred at alarming rates over the past two years: violence against African-American people creates pain and outrage, but policy makers offer us few solutions.
-In this episode, we ask: how can the fight for racial justice be accelerated, even as racism remains as violent today as it was during segregation?
-In the spirit of writer James Baldwin’s vehement call for black liberation, the second Exiles on 12th Street episode gives voice to local activists and artists fighting for change.
+Violence against African American people creates pain and outrage, but policy makers offer us few solutions.
+In this episode, we ask: how can the fight for racial justice be accelerated, even as racism remains as persistent today as it was before the modern Civil Rights movement?
+In the spirit of writer James Baldwin’s vehement call for black liberation, this Exiles on 12th Street episode, the second in our series, gives voice to local activists and artists fighting for change.
 Come think with us about civil rights with our guests: civil rights lawyer Douglas White, community organizer Cidra Sebastien, the Reverend Marcus McCullough, and poet Cheryl Clarke.
 The episode is presented by your host, historian Claire Potter, executive editor of Public Seminar.

 Here are some links and references mentioned in this podcast: